2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; VISMA

 the screen trap

 Previous research and client requests clearly implied a major discontent with the workflow in the tool.
-The product failed to support the actual work process at hand.
+The product I was working on failed supporting the actual work process at hand.
 Thus standard Think Aloud tests or similar that focus on the digital interface, would most probably fail to identify broken workflows that existed beyond the screen.
-A method less focused on UI and more on overall workflow and process was needed.
+I was in need of a method less focused on UI and more on the overall workflow.

 Like Hand A line styled icon from Orion Icon Library.